When Do I Need a Crypto Reconciliation Specialist?

 TokenTax content follows strict guidelines for editorial accuracy and integrity.
 We do not accept money from third party sites, so we can give you the most unbiased and accurate information possible.

-In these cases, one of the best things you can do is work with a crypto reconciliation specialist.
-These are data analysts who know how to comb through exchange, wallet, and block explorer data in order to identify, track, and properly record your tax lots.
-As part of our VIP plan, a crypto tax specialist will reconcile and report your taxes for yo
+In those situations, it can help to work with a crypto reconciliation specialist.
+These analysts review exchange records, wallet activity, and block explorer data to identify, track, and properly record your tax lots.
+With TokenTax VIP, a crypto tax specialist can reconcile your activity and prepare your crypto tax reporting for you.

 Some of the most common situations in which a crypto reconciliation specialist can help include: